dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/notes-and-bookmarks/_index.md

 ![Green Bookmark Icon](BookmarkIcon.png)

-To review all bookmarks within a chart, go to Notes & Bookmarks in the Navigation Tree.
-All of the bookmarks within the chart are listed in the Notes & Bookmarks pane.
+To review all bookmarks within a chart, go to Notes & Bookmarks in the Navigation tree.
+All of the bookmarks within the chart are listed in the Notes & Bookmarks viewer.

 ![Sample Notes & Bookmarks List](NotesBookmarksList.png)